Shrinking (TV series): Reception

+Critical response

+Season 1

-The review aggregator website Rotten Tomatoes reported an 81% approval rating with an average rating of 7.3/10, based on 79 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 91% approval rating based on 95 critic reviews.
 The website's critics consensus reads, "Shrinking has darker ideas on its mind than its earnest approach can often translate, but Jason Segel and Harrison Ford's sparkling turns make these characters worth close analysis."
-Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 33 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 34 critics, indicating "generally favorable reviews".

 Kristen Baldwin of Entertainment Weekly gave the series a B+ and described the series as "a funny, brainy grief-com about the power—and dangers—of radical honesty."
 Chicago Sun-Times's Richard Roeper gave a rating of 3.5 out of 4 stars and said, "You never know what goes on behind the scenes, but one gets the feeling Ford is having a great time on this show.
 We're sure having a great time watching it."
 Writing for The Wall Street Journal, John Anderson stated, "The overall sense is a little like laughing at a funeral; the human impulses are familiar, a little perverse and somehow comforting."

+Season 2

+The second season received positive reviews.
+On Rotten Tomatoes, the season has a 97% approval rating based on 82 critic reviews.
+The website's critics consensus states, "Settling into a hangout comedy that's content to luxuriate in these lovable characters' company, Shrinking's appeal only continues to grow in this big-hearted second season."
+On Metacritic, the season has a score of 75 out of 100 based on 16 critics, indicating "generally favorable reviews".